-Stop engine and remove key from ignition before leaving operator's seat for any reason.
-A child or even a pet could engage an idling machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.

-- 2. Shut down combine, and remove key from ignition. - 3.
+- 2. Shut down combine and remove key from ignition. - 3.
 Open left-hand endshield (A).
-Refer to 3.3.1 Opening Left-Hand Endshield, page 23.
+Refer to 3.3.1 Opening Left-Hand Endshield, page 27.